 Numerical simulations are increasingly used to understand and optimize complex physical systems, as they enable the prediction of behavior in previously unobserved scenarios.
 For accurate predictions, the input parameters of these simulations must be carefully specified.
 Some of the simulation inputs, known as control variables, replicate experimental conditions chosen by the experimenter and are denoted by $\x$, while others are unknown parameters specific to the computer code, denoted by $\lambd$.
 These parameters typically have a physical significance and must be calibrated to ensure the code predictions closely match the actual system behavior, observed from limited experimental data.
 The parameters $\lambd$ can also be numerical parameters that are needed to run the code.
 The simplest approach involves performing an optimization scheme on $\lambd$ to minimize a given distance between observed data and model outputs, see \cite{garrett,reddy,muehleisen}, then using the optimal values as if they were known.
 However, this method assumes no uncertainty in the observed data (no measurement error) and in the code prediction (no model error), which is unrealistic in practice.

 A Bayesian methodology that considers noisy observations and treats the unknown parameters as a random vector $\Lambd$ can be adopted.
-The a priori density of $\Lambd$ and the observations are used to build the posterior distribution of $\Lambd$, which captures the uncertainty and allows for a predictive distribution of the output.
-This framework is thoroughly presented in \cite{kennedy} and further studied in numerous works, for example \cite{higdon,bayarri,boukouvalas}.
+The prior distribution of $\Lambd$ and the observations are used to build the posterior distribution of $\Lambd$, which captures the uncertainty and allows for a predictive distribution of the output.
+This framework is thoroughly presented in \cite{kennedy} and further studied in numerous works, for example~\cite{higdon,bayarri,boukouvalas}.

 Nevertheless, predicting the behavior of physical systems using numerical models is never perfect, even with well-identified parameter values.
 There is always a discrepancy between the model outputs and the observed data, which must be accounted for as a model error, as highlighted in various works, see \cite{CAMPBELL20061358,OHagan2013,ling2014selection,maupin2020model}.
-Typically, as detailed in \cite{kennedy}, the model error term can be explicitly represented as an additive Gaussian process, with hyperparameters estimated from the observed data.
-This approach is particularly useful but cannot be implemented in some situations due to the impossible estimation of the hyperparameters.
+Typically, as detailed in \cite{kennedy}, the model error term can be explicitly represented as an additive Gaussian process, whose distribution hyperparameters are estimated from the observed data.
+This approach is particularly useful but cannot be implemented for prediction in some situations due to the impossible estimation of the hyperparameters.
 These situations arise when the output of interest does not directly correspond to the experimental data, such as when calibration must be performed based on different experiments not directly suited to the objective.
 The framework introduced in this paper will be called transposition.
-Four cases can be identified: \begin{enumerate} \item Change of scale: The calibration domain is different from the domain of interest of the code. \item New inputs: The code is calibrated with fewer inputs than it will use. \item New code: The calibration parameters will be used in another code. \item Unobserved outputs: The calibration will be carried out by observing some outputs, not all of them. \end{enumerate} In this paper, only the case of unobserved outputs will be considered, although the presented method is general enough to be adapted to many transposition scenarios.
+Four cases can be identified: \begin{enumerate} \item Change of scale: The calibration domain is different from the domain of interest of the code. \item New inputs: The code is calibrated with fewer inputs than it will use. \item New code: The calibration parameters will be used in another code. \item Unobserved outputs: The calibration and prediction will be carried out by observing some outputs, but not all of them. \end{enumerate} In this paper, only the case of predicting unobserved outputs will be considered, although the presented method is general enough to be adapted to many transposition scenarios.

 A collection of $T$ different output variables of interest is identified and denoted by $\y$.
 It depends on control variables $\x \in \mathcal{X}$, with $\mathcal{X}$ a subset of $\mathbb{R}^s, s \in \mathbb{N}^\star,$ such that: